-- 1. APRN applicants must possess a current and unrestricted, unencumbered license to practice as a registered nurse in the state of Ohio.
+1. APRN and MSN-DNP Direct Care applicants must possess a current and unrestricted, unencumbered license to practice as a registered nurse in the state of Ohio.
+MSN-DNP Direct Care applicants must also hold appropriate APRN credentials for the state where the student plans to conduct clinical experiences.
+Leadership applicants must hold an active, unrestricted, unencumbered RN license where the student plans to conduct clinical experience.
 Licensure is monitored throughout enrollment.
 Should a restriction appear after admission to the program, the student shall not engage in patient contact.
-The case will be reviewed by the faculty and CON administration to determine whether the student is subject to dismissal from the program. - 2.
-Students who seek a clinical experience outside the state of Ohio must consult with their Program Director regarding state requirements.
+The case will be reviewed by the faculty and CON administration to determine whether the student is subject to dismissal from the program.

+- 2. Students who seek a clinical experience outside the state of Ohio must consult with their Program Director regarding state requirements.
 Clinical placements outside the State of Ohio are subject to state and federal regulations. - 3.
 Health requirements must be up to date.
 Any student who does not adhere to the health requirements may not attend clinical.